How are proposal budgets developed?

 American University has a negotiated Indirect Cost Rate Agreement with the US Department of Health and Human Services.
 The current rate became effective May 1, 2012 and is through April 30, 2016.
 The rate is provisional after that time until it is renegotiated.
 The indirect rate assesses indirect costs on a Modified Total Direct Cost (MTDC) basis.
 The rate agreement is available on the general accounting page.

-AU honors any written sponsor prohibition on recovery of indirect costs.
-Some private organizations and some government programs stipulate in their guidelines that they only allow a small percentage of indirect costs to be included on their grant budgets.
-In these cases, the budget can be developed according to these guidelines.
-If the sponsor has no written prohibition, full indirect costs must be included.
-The sponsor has the option to include less indirect costs in the legal award and the university has the right to decide if they want to accept less than full indirect costs on such projects.
+Yes, however, AU honors any written sponsor prohibition on recovery of indirect costs.
+Some private organizations and some government programs stipulate in their guidelines that they allow a percentage of indirect costs or no indirect costs to be included in the grant proposal budget.
+In these cases, the budget should be developed according to these guidelines.
+If the sponsor has no written prohibition or restriction, full indirect costs must be included.
+The sponsor has the option to include less indirect costs in the resulting award and the university has the right to decide if they want to accept less than indirect costs on such projects.

 Indirect costs are derived from the costs associated with administration and facilities maintained by the institution.
 AU's rate is competitive for the size and type of institution that it is.
 If you are interested in reviewing the indirect rates of other institutions, most post them on their web sites.